phillmv/okayfail.com-old/_posts/2013-10-22-instagram-fun-profit.md

 The reason I am writing about this now, in 2013, is because I never got around to making the above recording until a few months ago.
 I don't understand why, or what overcame me, it really wasn't that much work[^instaarcheology].

-Some people really took a liking to it, and the app has since been used in a conference party, a corporate holiday party, a wedding, and a sexy aids fundraising dance party[^instanopantsnoproblem].
+Some people really took a liking to it, and the app has since been used in a <a href="http://throneofjs.com/parties/#parties">conference party</a>, a corporate holiday party, a wedding, a <a href="http://lookingforgold.blogspot.ca/2012/12/long-winter-three.html">winter music festival series</a>, and a sexy aids fundraising dance party[^instanopantsnoproblem].

 <h2>Cool.
 What did you use to make it?</h2>

 I wrote a little sinatra thing that spat out new instagram photos when asked.
 I put down a layer of [masonry](http://masonry.desandro.com/) and wrapped it together with [jmpress.js](http://jmpressjs.github.io/jmpress.js/).

 The waterfall effect was achieved by prepending new instagram thumbnails in a div taller than the screen; masonry does the rest.
-I also remove() elements a couple rows below the fold as a crude form of garbage collection.
+I also remove elements a couple rows below the fold as a crude form of garbage collection.
 Without it, Chrome quickly starts to run out of memory.

 I was reticent to accept Michael's invitation.
 I wasn't sure if I could put together something that was cool enough[^instasob] and as a result it only really came together the week before the party date.
-I spent about five nights and a weekend poking at it and one long evening and an afternoon frantically making it work.
+Overall, I spent about five nights poking at it and one long evening and an afternoon frantically making it work.

 In the process I wrote some of the most terrible javascript ever committed to disk.
 I've since rewritten all the ruby a couple of times over, but that javascript remains inscrutable because I really don't want to touch it.
 That javascript is why I haven't linked to the github page.
 I've gotten a lot better at javascript since then.